apache/druid/docs/development/geo.md

   -->

 > Apache Druid supports two query languages: [Druid SQL](../querying/sql.md) and [native queries](../querying/querying.md).
-> This document describes functionality that is only available in the native language.
+> This document describes the feature that is only available in the native language.

 Apache Druid supports filtering specially spatially indexed columns based on an origin and a bound.

 ## Spatial indexing

 In any of the data specs, there is the option of providing spatial dimensions.
-For example, for a JSON data spec, spatial dimensions can be specified as follows:
+For example, you can specify spatial dimensions for a JSON data spec as follows:

 ```json
 {